-If you plan to give small trinkets, stock up on miniature “Chinese food cartons.”
-They’re cute, versatile and will delight students or family members; plus they’re readily available at crafts stores.
-Forego the ribbons and bows, but attach a small “fortune” in your own handwriting to each gift.
+If you plan to give small trinkets, stock up on miniature Chinese food cartons.
+They’re cute, versatile, and will delight students or family members.
+Plus, they’re readily available at crafts stores.
+Forego the ribbons and bows and attach a small fortune cookie-style fortune in your own handwriting to each gift.
 It will be remembered.

-Personalize your gifts with your own drawings: Use watercolor paints, crayons or markers to create your own childlike impressions and be bold about using your imagination to unleash your “inner artist.”
+Personalize your gifts with your own drawings.
+Use watercolor paints, crayons, or markers to create your own childlike impressions, and be bold about using your imagination to unleash your “inner artist.”
 Or add hand-colored cards to simple wrappings for an artistic finish.

 Simple and Rustic

-Go rustic for a simple, country holiday look.
+Go rustic for a simple country holiday look.
 Use plain white paper with natural twine rather than fancy ribbon and bows.
-Add bow tie pasta just for fun!
+Add bow-tie pasta just for fun!
 Alternatively, wrap gifts in brown mailing paper and use narrow white satin or velvet ribbon to tie it up.